-Lay Leaders Education Leaders Teachers • Best Practice • Senior Educator · Judaica Upgrade of Early Child-Presentations Program Recruitment hood Educators (Target one from each LC for 1994 • Goals for Jewish Education Leadership Education "Course" for Day School Principals (Cross denominational)

-- Best Practices in Supplementary Schools • Best Practice Course--Supplementary Schools

-- Congregational Lay Leadership

-- Best Practice Course--Early Childhood
+Lay Leaders Education Leaders Teachers Best Practice Presentations Senior Educator Program Recruitment ((Target one from each LC for 1994) Judaica Upgrade of Early Child- hood Educators Goals for Jewish Education Education Leadership "Course" for Day School Principals ((Cross denominational)) Best Practices in Supplementary Schools • Best Practice Course • Supplementary Schools Congregational Lay Leadership • Best Practice Course ■ Early Childhood

-As an example under lay leaders, a seminar might be developed on goals for Jewish education for a group of lay leaders (possibly also education leaders) from all three communities.
-They might spend a week to ten days in serious discussion of the Educated Jew project and goals for Jewish education.
+As an example under lay leaders, a seminar might be developed on goals for Jewish education for a group of lay leaders ((possibly also education leaders)) from all three communities.
+They might spend a week to ten days in serious discussion of the Educated Jew project and goals for Jewish educatiom.
 This may need to be in Israel because of the unique resources available.